dan-rodrigues/ics-adpcm/demo/README.md

 Output is currently sent to the headphone jack.
 It's pretty noisy so in the future SPDIF / HDMI output may be added for cleaner output.
 The `VOLUME` parameter can be used to reduce volume if needed.

+## Output

+Output is sent to the headphone jack in both analog / digital form (SPDIF).

+* Headphones can be plugged in directly to hear the analog output but it's a bit noisy.
+Output volume can be set at build time using the `VOLUME` parameter.
+* SPDIF receiver can be used to hear the digital output.
+Using a 3.5mm-to-RCA cable will output SPDIF audio using what would be the composite video cable.
+This can be plugged directly into the coaxial input of the receiver.

 ## TODO

 * Add iCEBreaker target.
 This can serve as a use case for streaming large audio tracks from flash rather than block RAM.